Monitor Text Scaling

 1.Right-click on an empty spot on your desktop and choose "Display settings".

-2.Under "Scale and layout", you'll find a drop-down menu labelled "Change the size of text, apps, and other items".
+2.Under "Scale and layout", you'll find a drop-down menu labeled "Change the size of text, apps, and other items".
 By default, this might be set to something like 100% or 150%, but you can select a higher percentage to increase the size of items on your screen.

 3.You can also click on "Advanced scaling settings" for more options.
 Here, you can enter a custom scaling size between 100% and 500%.
 You can also enable a feature that lets Windows try to fix apps so they're not blurry.